 If you’re not all about spreadsheets, a super detailed budget may not be right for you.
 However, you should at least track your problem spending area.
 Maybe you know you spend a lot on eating out or clothes.
 Keeping track of those items will help you stay on track with your entire budget.

-Food is essential, but it doesn’t have to eat up your entire budget- Plan for about 10% to 15% of your monthly expenses to go towards food.
+Food is essential but doesn’t have to eat up your entire budget.
+Plan for about 10% to 15% of your monthly expenses for food.
 This includes groceries and dining out.

 Haircuts, spa days, clothes, and other personal expenses are also important.
 They should make up about 8% of your budget and are also a great place to cut back if money is tight.